enkidevs/curriculum/lua/roblox-studio/cframes/cframe-application-ii.md

 ## Content

 Now that we have the basic skeleton set up for the infinite loop, let's now make changes to the actual part.

-Since we intend to have i be involved in changing the orientation, it'll have to act as one of the parameters in CFrame.
-This way, everytime the for loop activates, the orientation changes slightly.
+Since we intend to have `i` be **involved in changing the orientation**, it'll have to **act as one of the parameters** in CFrame.
+This way, everytime the *for loop* activates, the orientation *changes slightly*.

 Of course, don't forget to add a part and create the variable to associate it with.
-Play around with the block size for better visualization
+Play around with the block size for better visualization.

-> You must add wait(), as without it, the code runs too fast and Studio gets overwhelmed, causing it to break.
+> You must add `wait()`, as without it, the code **runs too fast** and Studio gets overwhelmed, **causing it to break**.

 ```lua
 while true do
     for i = 1, 360 do